-The MAXXI Museum of 21st Century Art is one of the latest additions to Rome‘s museums and is also one of its most prestigious ones.
-It is divided into an architectural and an art section.
+The MAXXI Museum of 21st Century Art is one of the latest additions to Rome‘s museum pool and is also one of its most prestigious ones.
+It is housed in a special building designed by Anglo-Iraqi architect Zaha Hadid.
+It is divided into an architectural and an art section and often hosts temporary exhibitions.

 MAXXI Museum Rome